 When it comes to the connectors, if your car is older and/or higher mileage, there is probably some fretting corrosion in the connector, and you should clean the contacts on the female plugs on your wiring harness.
 There are various methods to do this, either mechanical (sticking something in there to scrape off any corrosion) or chemical (spray some contact cleaner in there).
 Either method is fine.
 Before plugging anything back in, apply a small amount of dielectric grease to both cavities of the female plugs on the included connectors, and on your wiring harness.

-Almost all vehicles will require a tune, or a standalone fuel injection controller such as Megasquirt, Haltech, AEM EMS etc. It is highly recommended to have someone who really knows what they are doing do this part.
-If you are that person, you will need to know the dead times and flow rate.
+A programmable or standalone ECU such as Megasquirt, Haltech, AEM EMS etc. is required to run these injectors.
+It is highly recommended to have someone who really knows what they are doing do this part.
+If you are that person, read on.

-The flow rate for each injector is on the included flow rate card (it will be something around 650cc/min).
-If you have lost your flow rate card, email me your serial numbers (they start with "F6" and are engraved into the injector body) and I'll let you know what the flow rates are.
+The flow rate for each injector is on the included flow rate card, it will be something near the nominal flow rate for the injector size you have.
+If you have lost your flow rate card, email me your serial numbers (they start with F3, F6, or F9 and are engraved into the injector body) and I'll let you know what the flow rates are.